juyujing/GrOVe/README.md

 The input_dir should be the same as the output_dir used in the training script.
 This generates the tables and plots used in the paper.

 ## 📫 Contact
-For any inquiries or collaboration opportunities, feel free to reach out to me at [yj2012@hw.ac.uk](yj2012@hw.ac.uk).
+For any inquiries or collaboration opportunities, feel free to reach out to me at [yujingju@ufl.edu](yujingju@ufl.edu).